 I'm trying to figure out if I am a hypochondriac or just have health anxieties.
-I guess it doesn't really matter...it all comes down to the same thing...stress about my health.
+I guess it doesn't really matter...it all comes down to the same thing...stress about

 I've always worried too much about my health.
 I was always convinced I had some rare disease or, of course, cancer.
 I remember being maybe 12 or 13 and convinced I had leukemia.